Need some book suggestions for your reluctant boy reader?

 Sherman’s Lagoon is good clean fun, yet, not babyish.
 Kids can get a quick win by reading even just one cartoon.
 These make great bathroom readers!

 We have a ton of Garfield books we found at the thrift store – it’s something my kids still like to hunt for.
 Be careful – you might get hooked!!

 Nathan Hale’s Hazardous Tales is another series my kids just consume!!
 My boys are history buffs(due in part to these books!) and graphic novel lovers – so these fit the bill.

-Try them and see what happens!
+Try these books for reluctant boy readers and see what happens!